Table Of Content

 02. When settings or timing are off

-- Burns: Usually linked to excessive energy, insufficient cooling, or treating recently tanned skin.
+- Burns: Usually linked to excess energy, weak cooling, or treating skin that is recently tanned.

-- Eye injury: Always use proper eye protection.
-For clinic teams, certified safety goggles are essential.
+- Eye injury: Proper eye protection is essential every time.
+For clinic teams, certified safety goggles are a must.

-Good practice reduces risk dramatically.
-Patch tests, honest skin typing, and correct spacing between sessions matter.
-England is introducing a licensing scheme for non surgical cosmetic procedures that covers laser and IPL.
-Details are on the GOV.UK website.
-Clinics often appoint an LPA for governance, which we support via our Laser Protection Advisor service.
+Good practice cuts the risk sharply.
+Patch tests, careful skin assessment and sensible spacing between sessions matter.
+England is moving towards a licensing scheme for non surgical cosmetic procedures that includes laser and IPL, with the latest position set out on the GOV.UK consultation response page.
+Clinics also rely on clear local rules and a named LPA for governance, which we support through our Laser Protection Advisor service.

 Who should pause or seek advice